ostcar/openslides-vote-service/README.md

 * `AUTH_COOKIE_KEY_FILE`: File to read the auth cookie key.
 Only used when `OPENSLIDES_DEVELOPMENT` is not set.
 Default is `/run/secrets/auth_cookie_key`.
 * `AUTH_PROTOCOL`: Protocol of the auth servicer.
 The default is `http`.
+* `VOTE_DECRYPT_KEY_FILE`: File to read the main key for decryption.
+If set, start the service with the decrypt module.
+If not set, connects to the vote-decrypt-service.
+  The default is an empty string.
+* `VOTE_DECRYPT_SERVICE`: Host and port of the vote-decrypt-service.
+Only used if no decrypt key is given.
+Default: `localhost:9014`.
 * `OPENSLIDES_DEVELOPMENT`: If set, the service starts, even when secrets (see below) are not given.
 The default is `false`.
 It also enables debug output.